-- (3) the charter of the committee; - (4) the relevant qualifications and experience of the members of the committee: and - (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have an audit committee. disclose that fact and it the processes employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation the audit engagement partner.
+- (3) the charter of the committee; - (4) the relevant qualifications and experience of the members of the committee; and - (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have an audit committee. disclose that fact and the processes employs that independently verify and safeguard the integrity of its corporate reporting, including the the processes for appointment and removal of the external

-- To review significant accounting policies adopted by the Group to ensure compliance with AIFRS and generally accepting accounting principles; - To consider any significant accounting, financial reporting issues raised and matters relevant to half year and annual reporting in a timely manner; - To ensure systems are in place aimed at ensuring accounting records are properly maintained are in accordance with statutory requirements; and - To review other financial information distributed externally as required; and - To oversee the performance of the external audit including making recommendations to the Board in relation to the external auditor and internal auditor (if applicable).
+- To oversee the Group's financial reporting process on behalf of the Board and to report the results of its activities to the Board, including: - To review the Group's financial statements to determine whether they are accurate and complete and make any necessary recommendations to the Board; - To review significant accounting policies adopted by the Group to ensure compliance with AIFRS and generally accepted accounting principles; - To consider any significant accounting, financial reporting issues raised and matters relevant to half year and annual reporting in a timely manner; - To ensure systems are in place aimed at ensuring accounting records are properly maintained are in accordance with statutory requirements; and - o To review other financial information distributed externally as required. - To oversee the performance of the external audit including making recommendations to the Board in relation to the external auditor and internal auditor (if applicable).